NinerXrayBravoTwoTwo/Cryptography.AesCrypt/README.md

 ## Usage that retruns encrypted base64 string using predefined key

-All keys are required to be base64 encoded and are retruned base64 encoded.
+All keys are required to be base64 encoded and are returned base64 encoded.
 Encrypt->Decrypt example with pre-generated key.
 Returns base64 encrypted string.
 ```
 var crypto = new AesCryptString();